 International Food Information Council Foundation

-The Sylvia Rowe Fellowship Award was established as a tribute to the former International Food Information Council (IFIC) and IFIC Foundation President & CEO, Sylvia B. Rowe, to help promising nutrition and food safety communicators enhance their capabilities.
-The Sylvia Rowe Fellowship Award was created to help deserving individuals further develop skills in the area of nutrition and food safety communication.
-The goal of this award is to develop the recipient’s nutrition and food safety communication skills that he or she can and will apply to communicating nutrition and food safety information to the public in an academic setting, professional situation (either for-profit or nonprofit sector) or other public venue.
+The Sylvia Rowe Fellowship Award was established as a tribute to the former International Food Information Council (IFIC) and IFIC Foundation President & CEO, Sylvia B. Rowe, to help promising nutrition, food production and food safety communicators further develop and cultivate their communication skills.
+The goal of this award is to enhance the recipient’s communications skill set that he or she will then apply to conveying nutrition, food production and food safety information to the public in an academic setting, professional situation (either for-profit or nonprofit sector) or other public venue.

 Prospective applicants must be currently enrolled in or recently graduated (within 12 months from the time of application) from a graduate level (MS, MD, or PhD) program in nutrition, food science, and/or journalism/communications.
 Applicants must be legally authorized to work in the United States.